Christmas & HolidayDavid Scott AllenDessertProvencal RecipesTaste

 • Brush the tops of the cylinders with the egg yolk and water mixture.

-• Bake in the preheated oven for 38 minutes - they should be quite golden - and remove them to a cutting board.
+• Bake in the preheated oven for 38 minutes (they should be quite golden), then transfer to a cutting board.

-• While they are still warm, cut them into 3/8-inch (1 centimeter) slices and return them to the baking sheet standing up with space between each cookie.
+• While still warm, cut them into 3/8-inch (1 cm) slices and return them to the baking sheet, standing up with space between each cookie.

 • Place them in the oven for 5 minutes to crisp the cut sides.